 People are often too busy to answer the phone.
 It’s your job to get a response from your clients, but it’s certainly not their job to respond to you.
 While you’re playing phone tag all day, they’re at work, taking care of their families and participating in hobbies.
 Interrupting daily life with a pesky phone call won’t foster favorable relationships with busy individuals.

 Sending a text they can quickly respond to on their own schedule, on the other hand, shows a high degree of respect for your clients’ time.
 As a result, your clients will most likely return the favor – respecting your time and therefore responding to your inquiries.

-Younger generations just don’t call people – ever.
+Younger generations just don’t call people.
 Ask a millennial or Gen Zer if they’d rather listen to a voicemail or read a text.
 Chances are, they’d rather read a text.
 When asked if they’d rather only be able to text or call on their phone numbers, 75 percent of millennials chose texting over talking.
-If you’re looking to grab the attention of a valuable target audience with massive spending power, you need to meet them in their preferred format.
+If you’re looking to grab the attention of a valuable target audience with massive spending power, you need to engage them on their preferred channel.
 If texting is how your customers prefer to communicate, why are you calling them?

 Stop playing phone tag and sending emails into an abyss.
 Instead, send a text to see a higher response rate.
 Texting is the only medium that can actually increase email open rates and boost call return rates.